KSP-KOS/KOS_DOC/source/command/variable.md

     DECLARE PARAMETER X,y.
     RUN MYPROG(X).

+Note: Unlike normal variables, Parameter variables are local to the program.
+When program A calls program B and passes parameters to it, program B can alter their values without affecting the values of the variables in program A.

 ***

 ### SET..
 TO

 Sets the value of a variable.
-Declares the variable if it doesn’t already exist.
+Declares a global variable if it doesn’t already exist.
 Example:

     SET X TO 1.